marcusig/woocommerce-product-customizer/src/readme.txt

 == Changelog ==

+* TWEAK: Added setting to hide layer in the summary

 = 1.3.4 - 15/May/2024 =

 * TWEAK: Add fallback dimensions when generating the configurator image and the image size is set to 0x0